boricsk/ChatGPT-Conversation-Viewer/README.md

 ## ChatGPT Conversation Viewer

 Browse your downloaded ChatGPT conversations with this app.
-You can download it from Miscosoft Store.
+You can download it from Miscosoft Store or you can download <a href="GPTViewerSetup.zip">here</a> the setup.
 Just open the <b>conversation.json</b> file, what you downloaded from OpenAI.

 - Requirements
 > Windows 10 / 11 <br>